 We have proved~(1).
 Statement~(2) follows by a dual argument. \end{proof}

-The following result is crucial for proving our characterization of $\cfn$ in $\Pan$.
+The following result is crucial for our characterization of $\cfn$ in $\Pan$.

-\begin{prop} Let $a \in \Pan$ be in normal form, and let $p \in \Pan$ be such that $pa=a=ap$.
-Then the kernel and cokernel of $p$ consist of singletons. \end{prop} \begin{proof} Suppose, by way of contradiction, that the conclusion is false, that is, there are distinct $k,l\in \bn$ such that $(k,l) \in p$ or $(k',l') \in p$.
+\begin{prop} Let $a\in \Pan$ be in normal form, and let $p\in \Pan$ be such that $pa = a = ap$.
+Then the kernel and cokernel of $p$ consist of singletons. \end{prop} \begin{proof} Suppose by way of contradiction that there exist distinct $k,l\in \bn$ such that $(k,l)\in p$ or $(k',l')\in p$.
 By replacing $p$ with its idempotent power, we may assume that $p$ is an idempotent.

-Suppose $(k,l) \in p$.
-Then, since $pa=a$, we have $(k,l) \in a$.
+Suppose $(k,l)\in p$.
+Then, since $pa = a$, we have $(k,l)\in a$.
 Since $a$ is in normal form, it follows that $(k',l')\notin a$.
-Thus, $(k',l')\notin p$ since $ap=a$.
-It follows that $\ker(a_{\{k,l\}})=\ker(p_{\{k,l\}})$ and $\coker(a_{\{k,l\}})=\coker(p_{\{k,l\}})$.
-By a dual argument, these equalities also hold if $(k',l') \in p$.
+Thus, $(k',l')\notin p$ since $ap = a$.
+It follows that $\ker(a_{\{k,l\}}) = \ker(p_{\{k,l\}})$ and $\coker(a_{\{k,l\}}) = \coker(p_{\{k,l\}})$.
+By a dual argument, these equalities also hold if $(k',l')\in p$.